-This is a summer program for teens from age 15 through the time they graduate from high school.
+This is a summer program for teens from age 15 through the time you graduate from high school.

-- Applications for 2016 will be accepted from Jan.
-4 to Jan.
-15, 2016.
-No applications will be accepted early or late.
+- Applications for 2017 will be accepted from Jan.
+3 to Jan.
+13, 2017.
+No early or late applications will be accepted.

 - If accepted, three letters of recommendation from a nonrelated teacher, pastor or other group leader are required in lieu of an electronic background check.